Jacques, Hereditary Prince of Monaco: Birth and christening

-The twins were baptised at the Cathedral of the Immaculate Conception on 10 May 2015.
+Jacques and Gabriella were baptised at the Cathedral of Our Lady Immaculate in Monaco-Ville on 10 May 2015.
+His godparents are his distant cousins Christopher Le Vine Jr. and Diane de Polignac Nigra.
 At this occasion, he was awarded the Grand Cross of the Order of Grimaldi.
 A certified copy of this legal document is safeguarded in the Monaco cathedral, while another is at Bank of Monaco—Credit Suisse.

+First communion

+Jacques received his First Holy Communion on 11 May 2025, along with his sister Gabriella, at the Church of Saint Charles.